ohollmen/crudrest/README.md

 ## Intercepting CRUD requests

-Instead of assigning handlers directly URL routes, you can allow yourself to intercept the request:
+Instead of assigning handlers directly URL routes, you can allow your app to intercept the request:

     router.get("/crud/:type/:idval", function (req, res) {